Connect with others who understand.

 • Pollen

-An allergist or dermatologist can test you to see if you’re sensitive to specific ingredients that might be contributing to your eczema symptoms.
-Wearing protective gloves, avoiding irritating fabrics, and following treatment advice from your health care providers can help you gain control over your eczema.
+An allergist or dermatologist can test you to see if you’re sensitive to irritants that might be contributing to your eczema symptoms.
+Your doctor may recommend prescription or over-the-counter treatment options, such as antihistamines or topical (on the skin) therapies.
+Wearing protective gloves, avoiding irritating fabrics, and following medical advice from your health care professionals can help you gain control over your eczema and improve your quality of life.

 Talk With Others Who Understand

-Are you living with eczema?
+Do you have an autoimmune condition or allergies that may be affecting your eczema?
 Share your experience in the comments below, or start a conversation by posting on your Activities page.

 Kevin Berman, M.D., Ph.D. is a dermatologist at the Atlanta Center for Dermatologic Disease, Atlanta, GA.
 Review provided by VeriMed Healthcare Network.
 Learn more about him here.